linkerlin/wire/README.md

 2. Make your changes with clear git commit messages.
 3. Create a PR request with detail reason for change.

-Do reach out anything, if PR takes time for review. :)
+Do reach out anytime, if PR takes time for review. :)